-In superseding all the previous advisories, guidelines regarding the patient management and treatment, the revised updated Treatment Guidelines Version 2, August 2020 is issued for practicing in the State of Kerala.
+In superseding all the previous advisories, guidelines regarding the patient management and treatment, the revised updated Treatment Guidelines Version 3 is issued for practicing n the State of Kerala.

-The Guidelines are attaches as an Annexure.
-The Guidelines may be followed up by the treating teams and the Hospital Medical Board.
-If there are any doubts, teams may consult the State Medical Board.
+The Guidelines are attached as an Annexure.
+The Guidelines shall be followed up by the treating teams and the Hospital Medical Board.
+If there are any doubts, the treating teams may consult the State Medical Board.